Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: A Choice Based Alignment Framework

 \subsection{Rank-based Choice Models}

-While utility-based models operate on numerical utilities, rank-based models represent preferences as complete orderings over $\mathcal{N}$, depending only on the relative positions of items.
+While utility-based models operate on numerical utilities, rank-based models represent preferences as complete orderings over $\mathcal{N}$, depending only on the relative positions of items\footnote{Although technically, an RUM can be transformed into a distribution of rankings, not every RUM can necessarily be transformed into a Mallows-type model.
+Therefore, we treat them separately in this paper, with different ways to parametrize the choice probabilities.}.
 See \citet{Jagabathula2022} for a survey of such models.

 The \textbf{Mallows-type model} \citep{mallows1957non, fligner1986distance} is among the most widely used classes of ranking models.
 Let $\mathfrak{S}_n$ be the set of permutations of $\mathcal{N}$.
 A Mallows-type model assigns a probability distribution over permutations $\mu \in \mathfrak{S}_n$ based on their distance from a central ranking $\mu_0$: